 - Departments must contact the Purchasing Department for assistance with finalizing any contract or agreement that obligates SUNY Delhi.

-** President Michael Laliberte, VP of Business and Finance Carol Bishop and Controller Amy Brown are the only persons authorized to sign agreements or contracts.
+** President Michael Laliberte, VP of Finance & Administration Carol Bishop and Controller Amy Brown are the only persons authorized to sign agreements or contracts.
 If you sign an agreement or contract you are NOT binding the college and may find yourself liable for payment.**

 Questions may be directed to the Purchasing Department at 746-4500.